 - Respect residents and landowners – If a path runs close to a house or farm try and take a different walk.
 If this isn’t possible, please respect the residents’ space as they may be vulnerable and self-isolating.

-Keep dogs on leads – The lambing season has begun and many fields are now stocked with sheep and lambs.
+- Keep dogs on leads – Many fields are stocked with sheep.

 - Close gates – To prevent sheep and cattle escaping.